Initiatives for Climate Change

 The Paris Agreement has triggered a movement to embrace decarbonization as an opportunity for corporate management (decarbonization management), and NBF believes that efforts to mitigate climate change and adapt to change will contribute to the creation of new business opportunities.

-NBF is undertaking the following initiatives at its owned properties to mitigate and adapt to climate change.
+NBF is undertaking the following initiatives at its owned properties to mitigate and adapt to climate change, as opportunities to enhance competitiveness in terms of leasing will also arise by responding to transition risks.

 • Acquisition of Green Building Certification